Alipotpot-Rei/Data-Entry-Form-with-Excel-VBA/README.md

    ![Formsnip](https://github.com/user-attachments/assets/dcb00ff0-45e7-4ddd-a7c7-00a0f8936212)

 - Input Validation: The Department and Role fields are selected from data validation lists created in one worksheet.
-Entries in the data validation lists are derived by asking AI chatbot (ChatGPT)
+Entries in the data validation lists are derived by asking AI chatbot (DeepSeek)

  ![ValidSnip](https://github.com/user-attachments/assets/6ad44fce-4b8b-4c68-a6c6-6517f834e35f)